• Skip to primary navigation

 There really is no reason to worry, though; safety in Medellin has transformed, having left behind its previously murky reputation.

-📌 Like this article?
-Pin it…
+📌 Like this guide?
+Click to Pin it…

-backpacking medellin
+medellin safety

-Missing something?
+Did I miss something?
 Got tips, tricks & advice we can learn from?

-Helping thousands of people worldwide to learn more about Latin America.
-Layer Culture means to dig deeper into the ideas, customs, and behavior of a group of people.
+Helping thousands of people worldwide with independent travel in Latin America.
+Layer Culture means to dig deeper into the ideas, customs, and behaviour of a group of people.

 Primary Sidebar